schxslt/schxslt/README.md

 Compiles an XSLT 2.0 validation stylesheet that creates an SVRL report document.

-The responsilbe stylesheets is [compile.xsl](src/xslt/compile.xsl).
+The responsible stylesheet is [compile.xsl](src/xslt/compile.xsl).

 This stylesheet takes an optional argument 'phase' to validate in the selected phase.
 If no phase is requested the value of the @defaultPhase attribute is used if present.
-Otherwise it defaults to phase '#ALL' and validates all patterns.
+Otherwise, it defaults to phase '#ALL' and validates all patterns.

 ```